20 Best Instagram Spots in Venice, Italy for Photography (With a Map)

 1. Ponte dei Conzafelzi

-Ponte dei Conzafelzi is one of those quiet Instagram spots in Venice, Italy that most people walk right past.
+Ponte dei Conzafelzi is one of those blink-and-miss-it Instagram spots in Venice, Italy that most people walk right past.
 It’s a small iron bridge with a unique split canal view, and you can see the beautiful façade of Palazzo Tetta in the background.
 When my husband and I stumbled across it, we couldn’t believe how empty it was compared to the main areas of Venice.

 Google Maps Location: Here